Estimated reading time: 5 minutes

 Remember that, in order to enroll in trade school, you’ll likely need to have completed your high school degree or a GED program.

 The goal of your electrician training is to prepare you to pass the certification exam.
-In most cases, the exam will test how well you understand the National Electrical Code.
+The exam will test how well you understand the National Electrical Code in most cases.
 Depending on the state in which you want to work, you’ll also need to show that you understand local building code laws.